-The court found that the IJ violated Petitioner’s right to counsel because he failed to afford him a reasonable time to obtain counsel.
-Although what constitutes a reasonable time is “fact-specific,” the court said that practical considerations, such as detention status and English language ability, should inform the determination. (
+CA9 found that the IJ violated Petitioner’s right to counsel because he failed to afford him a reasonable time to obtain counsel.
+It notedthat practical considerations, like detention status and English language ability, should inform the determination. (

 Biwot v.
 Gonzales

 CA9 Grants Petition for Review of Asylum Seeker Whose Wife Was Forcibly Sterilized

 CA9 held that Petitioner was entitled to withholding of removal due to the involuntary sterilization of his wife.
 It found that sterilization was a permanent and continuing harm and well founded fear can[t be eliminated with changed conditions or relocation. (

 AILA Doc.
 No. 05040770.

 CA9 Holds Failure to Raise Past FGM in Asylum Claim Constitutes Ineffective Assistance of Counsel